AllmostHumann/movie-browser-ts-next.js13/README.md

 ## Before you start

-The project carves out a base version of a group project I had the pleasure of participating in.
+The project carves out a base version of a group project I had the pleasure of participating in ([Check it here](https://github.com/AllmostHumann/movie-browser)) .
 I used the time spent creating this version of the application to learn Next.js 13, TypeScript, Tailwindcss, TanStack Query.
 I also had the opportunity to use some interesting and helpful packages during development.
 Once the project will be completed, everything will be detailed in the description below.

 Once I have created a counterpart to the original project, I also plan to add some improvements and additions, so I strongly encourage you to follow the changes!